 If you understand what makes you valuable, there’s no reason a past conviction should stand in your way.
 Provided you follow the latest job search tips and know where to look, you stand an excellent chance of finding the work you deserve!

-The list below contains a selection of some of the biggest companies with felon-friendly jobs to help you re-enter the workforce after a past conviction!
+Below you’ll find a list of some of the biggest companies offering felon-friendly jobs in 2023, as well as tips and information on re-entering the workforce after a past conviction.

 1. McDonald’s